AndreyTeets/FileServer/README.md

 ## Usage requirements
 + To build the container image and/or run it - docker or an alternative container engine (e.g. podman).
-+ To build (publish) as a dotnet application - dotnet sdk 8.0 or higher.
++ To build (publish) a dotnet application - dotnet sdk 8.0 or higher.
-+ To run as a non-self-contained dotnet application - aspnetcore runtime 8.0.
++ To run a portable dotnet application - aspnetcore runtime 8.0.
-+ To run as a self-contained dotnet application on linux - dotnet runtime dependencies.
++ To run a self-contained dotnet application on linux - dotnet runtime dependencies.
-+ To run as a self-contained dotnet application on windows - nothing.
++ To run a self-contained dotnet application on windows - nothing.

 ## Usage (container image)
 + ###### 1.
 Get the source code.